 Q: Can you help me with sourcing accommodation?

-A: Yes, Graeme and Tracy can help source your accommodation and will advise on best places to stay and what’s best for comfort and value.
+A: Yes, Graeme can help source your accommodation and will advise on best places to stay and what’s best for comfort and value.

 Q: I’m not sure how to go about getting my tickets for castles.